Note5 May 2026 · Updated 6 June 2026 · London · Opening · By

 A small detail that most coverage will miss.
 Untappd keeps the RSS archive for closed venues, which means the final pint poured at the original Holborn Whippet is still on record.
 It was a Cold Spark by Big Smoke Brew, logged at 19:13 on Friday 11 December 2020.
 Ten days before London was ordered into Tier 4 Lockdown.

-The Whippet EC2 opens at 3pm on Tuesday 12 May.
+The Whippet opens from around 4pm on Thursday 14 May — standing room only that first night, with the fixed seating arriving Friday.
 Five and a half years after that final pull, there will be a first check-in again — a new first pour, under the same name, a short walk from where the last one happened.
 Whoever it is, they quietly become part of the story.

 Why Bloomsbury Leisure's involvement matters